mosh3eb/merlin/docs/source/quickstart/basic_concepts.rst

     ML.MeasurementStrategy.MODE_EXPECTATIONS   # Per-mode photon statistics
     ML.MeasurementStrategy.AMPLITUDES       # Complex amplitudes (simulation only)

-To reduce the dimensionality of the Fock distribution after measurement, compose your layer with :class:`~merlin.utils.grouping.mappers.LexGrouping` or :class:`~merlin.utils.grouping.mappers.ModGrouping`.
+To reduce the dimensionality of the Fock distribution after measurement, compose your layer with a grouping :class:`~merlin.utils.grouping.mappers.LexGrouping` or :class:`~merlin.utils.grouping.mappers.ModGrouping`.

-**Key Concept**: Output mapping bridges the gap between quantum measurements and classical neural network expectations.
+**Key Concept**: Measurement strategy bridges the gap between quantum measurements and classical outputs.
 The choice affects both the interpretability and expressivity of your quantum layer.

-For detailed comparisons and selection guidelines, see :doc:`../user_guide/output_mappings`.
+For detailed comparisons and selection guidelines, see :doc:`../user_guide/measurement_strategy` and :doc:`../user_guide/grouping`.

 6. High-Level Interface: QuantumLayer
 =====================================